legluondunet/MyLittleLutrisScripts/Mechwarrior 4 - Vengeance/README.md

 ### Description:
 Play "MechWarrior 4: Vengeance" CD edition on Linux!
 ### Technical notes:
-- Using dxwrapper for better graphic stability
+- Using DxWrapper for better graphic stability
 - Known issues:
 1) mouse laggy on Roster menu, when you create profile screen
 2) game crashes when click on "Instant Action"